Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 Is Guanajuato safe?

-Although Guanajuato state is not one of the safest in State in Mexico for the strong presence of drug cartels, the city of Guanajuato itself and its surroundings are pretty safe and so are San Miguel de Allende and the other Pueblos Magicos of Dolores Hidalgo and Mineral de Pozos.
+Although Guanajuato state is not one of the safest states in Mexico due to the strong presence of drug cartels, the city of Guanajuato itself and its surroundings are pretty safe, and so are San Miguel de Allende and the other Pueblos Mágicos of Dolores Hidalgo and Mineral de Pozos.

-Other than that, just please be just as aware of your surrounding as you would do it anywhere.
+Other than that, just please be as aware of your surroundings as you would be anywhere.

 Don’t leave your belongings unattended, don’t get wasted, and don’t walk around alone in the middle of the night in isolated streets.

-Also if you are renting a car avoid driving at night.
+Also, if you are renting a car, avoid driving at night.
+Avoid driving through cities such as Celaya and Irapuato.

 What to pack for Guanajuato

-Guanajuato as a mild climate all year round.
-In fact the coldest month is January with an average high temperature of 68 F and an average low temperature of 39 F.
+Guanajuato has a mild climate all year round.
+In fac,t the coldest month is January with an average high temperature of 68 F and an average low temperature of 39 F.

 The hottest month is May with he highest average temperature of 81F, so all the other months range in between.